 Sometimes pushing back to a demanding client can be difficult and awkward.
 But that’s what they need, and that’s what will make you invaluable to them.
-In the Business Section of today’s New York Times (Valuing Those Who Tell You the Bitter Truth), Pamela Fields, the CEO of Stetson, talks about the importance of hearing divergent opinions from people who feel comfortable disagreeing with her.
+Pamela Fields, the CEO of Stetson, is among the numerous business leaders who stress the importance of hearing divergent opinions from people who feel comfortable disagreeing with her.

 And it certainly applies to working with our event clients, whether we are independents or agencies talking to paying clients, or in-house planners talking to our internal business unit clients.
 Soften the blow as needed, but you have to deliver the news.
 If the client’s really set on a lousy idea, try,